roronyc19/frontend-bootcamp/step2-01/exercise/README.md

 [Lessons](../..) | [Demo](../demo) | [Final](../final)

-If you don't already have the app running, start it by running `npm start` from the root of the `frontend-bootcamp` folder.
+If you don't already have the app running, start it by running `yarn start` from the root of the `frontend-bootcamp` folder.

 Exercises will be completed under this step's `exercise/src` folder unless otherwise noted.
 You'll also want to open the [Step2-01 exercise page](http://localhost:8080/step2-01/exercise) to see the results as you work.